Social Support Channels

 TalkingAsthma is not affiliated with these Private Facebook Groups – please follow the TalkingAsthma Facebook page here: https://www.facebook.com/talkingasthma.

-Description: This is an asthma support group, and has been created to give people a space to share knowledge and help one another!
+This is an asthma support Facebook group has been created to give people a space to share knowledge and help one another!
 You are all welcome to add family, friends and people you know with asthma, and people who care for someone with asthma.

-Description: This group is for parents and caregivers to come for support and ask questions related to asthma and allergies.
+This private Facebook group is for parents and caregivers to come for support and ask questions related to asthma and allergies.
 This is for support and education only, and for residents of the United States only as treatment varies outside of the country.